nextcloud/documentation/README.rst

 1. Follow instructions for "Building HTML" above
 2. Install `latexmk` and `texlive-latex-extra` - https://pipenv.readthedocs.io/en/latest/
-3. Create a Python environment (typically inside this repository): `pipenv --python 3.9`
+3. Create a Python environment (typically inside this repository): `pipenv install`
 4. Change into the environment: `pipenv shell`
-5. Install the dependencies `pip install -r requirements.txt`
 6. Now you can use `make ...` to build all the stuff - for example `make pdf` to build the PDF flavor of all manuals

 Using the VSCode DevContainer